-- Reconcile all bank accounts of investment earnings and reconciliation of pooled investment accounts via Excel Spreadsheet. - Generate and email monthly client statements (this is a courtesy statement provided to several larger clients that have requested monthly updates). - Record monthly entries to record investment activity, contributions and distributions in the general ledger and reconcile general ledger balances to investment balances. - Monitor investment asset allocation percentages and report to Executive Director if allocation varies from guideline minimums or maximums. - Assure timely payroll tax deposits are made. - Pay bills and process payroll.
+- Reconcile all bank accounts of investment earnings and reconciliation of pooled investment accounts via the fund accounting system, currently Fundriver. - Generate and email monthly investment partner statements (this is a courtesy statement provided to several larger investment partners that have requested monthly updates). - Record monthly entries to record investment activity, contributions and distributions in the general ledger and reconcile general ledger balances to investment balances. - Assure timely payroll tax deposits are made. - Pay bills and process payroll.